Why Work at Althea?

 Aboriginal and Torres Strait Islander people are encouraged to apply.
 Althea Projects is a child safe organisation.
 In conjunction with your application please ensure you read our Organisation Information document available on our website.

-SC3 (P) The ability to communicate effectively and network with government departments, other agencies, members of the community and Aboriginal & Torres Strait Islander peoples having productive and professional conversations that meet the needs of clients and organisation
+SC3 (A) The ability to communicate effectively with all members of the community, including Aboriginal and Torres Strait Islander peoples, to have productive and professional conversations that meet client and organisation need.

-SC5 (S) Proven aptitude in positively building and maintaining workplace relationships, the ability to engage positively with self and others.
-Positive thinker that can effectively problem solve.
+SC4 (S) Proven aptitude in positively building and maintaining workplace relationships, the ability to engage positively with self and others.